fatData/sympy/README.rst

 Čertík is still active in the community, but is too busy with work and family to play a lead development role.

-Since then, a lot more people have joined the development and some people have also left.
+Since then, many more people have joined the development and a few have also left.
 You can see the full list in doc/src/aboutus.rst, or online at:

 http://docs.sympy.org/dev/aboutus.html#sympy-development-team

 The git history goes back to 2007, when development moved from svn to hg.
-To see the history before that point, look at http://github.com/sympy/sympy-old.
+To see history before that point, look at http://github.com/sympy/sympy-old.

 You can use git to see the biggest developers.
 The command::